vapoursynth/vapoursynth/doc/gpufilters.rst

 ---------------------------------

-Filters that already run their own Vulkan device port mechanically: delete instance/device management and per-frame transfers, take frames as ``vknode``, move any CPU side data reshaping into small kernels, and let scratch come from createGPUBuffer.
+Filters that already run their own Vulkan device port mechanically: delete instance/device management and per-frame transfers, take clips as ``vnode:gpu``, move any CPU side data reshaping into small kernels, and let scratch come from createGPUBuffer.
 The shading code itself usually moves unchanged — kernels neither know nor care who created the device.
 Ported filters gain resident chaining with every other GPU filter and centralized